aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 aws configure sso --profile monitoring-account
 ```

 7. Login to required SSO profile using `aws sso login --profile <profile name>`.
-Let's now login to `pipelineEnv` account.
+Let's now log in to `pipelineEnv` account.
 When SSO login expires, you can use this command to re-login.

 ```bash { promptEnv=false }
 export AWS_PROFILE='pipeline-account'